WasmEdge/docs/docs/getting-started/quick_start_redhat.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Quick start with Docker
+# Quick start with Red Hat

-In this guide, we will walk you through how to quickly run WasmEdge apps in Docker Desktop.
-There is no additional dependencies as the entire development and runtime environments are managed by Docker Desktop.
+In this guide, we will walk you through how to quickly run WasmEdge apps in Fedora / CentOS / Red Hat Linux / OpenShift systems.
+There is no additional dependencies as the entire development and runtime environments are managed by OpenSift / Podman.

-> If you are not using Docker Desktop, [get started here](quick_start.md).
+> If you are not using OpenShift / Podman, [get started here](quick_start.md).

 We will cover the following examples.